 - An iris scanner

 The iPhone 7S might get a Smart Connector, just like the iPad Pro range, which uses it to connect accessories such as keyboards, though this is a rumor that's gone quiet recently, so may not happen.

-TechRadar’s take: Apple is likely to add new features to the iPhone 7S, but a Smart Connector and iris scanner will probably only be included if it can make them genuinely useful and slick.
+TechRadar’s take: Apple is likely to add new features to the iPhone 7S, but a Smart Connector, facial recognition and iris scanner will probably only be included if it can make them genuinely useful and slick.

 iPhone 7S price